Read about the life and legacy of Leon Breeden (1921-2010).

-Originally entitled "50 Years of Jazz at North Texas", David Joyner's text was written for the 50th anniversary of the program, which was celebrated in 1997.
+The text that follows, originally entitled "50 Years of Jazz at North Texas", was written by David Joyner for the 50th anniversary of the program, which was celebrated in 1997.
 The additions by John Murphy are intended to bring the text up to date and to prepare for our 70th anniversary in 2016.
 To find out why that date is not 2017, read on.

 A Short History by Dr. David Joyner, with additions by John Murphy

 commemorating the 50th anniversary of the first college jazz degree

 In 1942, M. E. Hall, a North Texas graduate music student, was asked to teach dance band arranging to two students.
 Wilfred Bain, dean of the School of Music, asked Hall to write his master's thesis on a proposed curriculum for a dance band major.
 That thesis became the basis for the UNT jazz degree curriculum.
 Hall left the school in 1944 after receiving his master of music degree, but returned in 1947 at the request of the newly-named music dean, Walter H. Hodgson, to institute a degree program in dance band.
 The program included formation of the Two O'Clock Lab Band, the first performing dance band ensemble for which students were permitted to receive credit hours.
 As the jazz program grew, additional laboratory bands were needed to accommodate the numbers of students desiring to enroll.
 The bands were named for the hours at which they met, and, in the early years, the premier band was the Two O'Clock Lab Band.